 The primary objective of German reunification was to reconstruct East Germany's economy to a degree that it could finance regional consumption through its own production and would not be reliant on transfer payments.
-In the terms of international economics, the East has to balance its current accounts to ensure it does not spend above its means.
-In this context, a region's current account refers to the difference between production and consumption whereby consumption is composed of private and public consumption as well as investment.11
+In foreign economics terms, the East has to balance its current accounts to ensure it does not spend above its means.
+In this context, a region's current accounts refer to the difference between production and consumption whereby consumption is composed of private and public consumption as well as investments.11

-Almost unnoticed by the public, East Germany has made tremendous progress in balancing its current account.
-While the mid 1990s saw consumption exceed production by more than 100 billion Euros, in 2006, the deficit had shrunk to only 30 Billion Euro and it is likely to have shrunk even further since then.
+Almost unnoticed by the public, East Germany has made tremendous progress in balancing its current accounts.
+While the mid 1990s saw consumption exceed production by more than 100 billion Euro, in 2006 the deficit had shrunk to only 30 Billion Euro and it is likely to have shrunk even further since then.
 It is primarily due to the recovery of its manufacturing industry that East Germany's economy has managed to overcome the total dependency on transfer payments that kept it afloat in the 1990s.
 A deficit of 10 percent of production value remains today yet the figures are distorted by the impact of commuters - that is East Germans who contribute to West Germany's economic productivity - and transfers payments that arise from the legal obligations of unified Germany's pension and social security system.
 The current situation is more than respectable when the high employment rates of the former German Democratic Republic (GDR)12 that is making these transfer payments necessary is considered.

 Undoubtedly, while there is still plenty of room for improvement, significant progress has been made.
-Crucial follow-up measures need to see the reduction of government purchases and investments at latest by 2019 when the Solidarity Pact II comes to an end.
-A consolidation strategy is already under way, in particular with a view to the still overstaffed civil service.
+Crucial follow-up measures need to see the reduction of government purchases and investments at latest by 2019 when the Solidarity Pact II comes to